-Along with retail location planning, researchers have analyzed how different passenger types contribute to non-aviation revenue.
+Along with retail location planning, researchers have analyzed how different types of passenger traffic contribute differently to non-aviation revenue.
 In a study using data from Spanish airports, Tovar and Rendeiro (2009) observed that non-aviation commercial revenue increases with growing international passenger volume, and that hubs and large tourist airports are expected to attract more international passengers than small airports.
-Papatheodorou and Lei (2006) indicate that LCC passengers' contribution to non-aeronautical revenue is smaller for large airports (greater than 3 million passengers) than for small airports (less than 3 million passengers).
+Papatheodorou and Lei (2006) indicate that LCC passengers' contribution to non-aeronautical revenue is smaller for the large airports (with more than 3 million passengers) than for the small airports (with less than 3 million passengers).
 In small airports, the contribution of charter and full-service passengers are comparable with LCC travelers.
-Castillo-Manzano (2010) concludes from a survey of seven Spanish regional airports that for making a purchase or consuming food and beverages before a flight there is no statistically significant difference between LCC and traditional full-service airline passengers.
+Castillo-Manzano (2010) concludes from a survey of seven

+Spanish regional airports that for making a purchase or consuming food and beverages before a flight there is no statistically significant difference between LCC or traditional full-service airline passengers.
 However, once passengers decide to spend money, LCC passengers spend 7 percent less than those who fly with a traditional airline.
 Torres et al (2005), who interviewed Asturias Airport travelers, suggested the average business traveler spends less than vacation travelers.
-However, if the dwell time is less than 45 minutes, business travelers will consume more than vacation travelers.
+However, if the dwell time is less than 45 min, business travelers tend to consume more than vacation travelers.
 Thus, the likelihood of a passenger making a purchase is also affected by the time the potential shopper has available.

-Kasarda (2008) suggested that it is not solely air passengers who comprise the non-aviation business of airports.
-With the growing number of airport-linked businesses, airport employees also use some of the airports' services such as housing, recreation, food services, retail, health, and child day care.
-Similarly, meet and greeters, who pick people up from the airport, are also important.
+Kasarda (2008) suggested that it is not solely air passengers who comprise the nonaviation business of airports.
+With the growing number of airport-linked businesses, airport employees also use some of the airports' services, including housing, recreation, food services, retail, health, and child day care.
+Similarly, meeters and greeters, who pick people up from the airport, are also important.